Wodie/p25link/README.md

 - First code created.

 # License
-This software and hardware is licenced under the GPL v3.
+This software is licenced under the GPL v3.
 If you are using it, please let me know, I will be glad to know it.